 WorkCover entitlements for stress claims

-On 31 March 2024, subsequent to the writing of this article, significant amendments to the WorkCover legislation in Victoria were introduced.
+On 31 March 2024, significant amendments to the WorkCover legislation in Victoria were introduced.

-Under the new legislation, a worker will not be entitled to WorkCover compensation if their mental injury is predominantly caused by work related stress or burnout resulting from events that are considered typical or reasonably expected in the worker's duties.
+Under the new amendments, a worker will not be entitled to WorkCover compensation if their mental injury is predominantly caused by work related stress or burnout resulting from events that are considered typical or reasonably expected in the worker's duties, unless a worker suffers mental injury as a result of stress or burnout resulting from traumatic events considered usual or typical and reasonably expected to occur in the course of work duties.

 Whilst stress and burnout are not defined and are intended to take their ordinary meaning, the Explanatory Memorandum provides examples including “typical job demands, workload pressures and interpersonal interactions.”
 Bullying, harassment and discrimination are not captured by this exclusion as these behaviours are not considered typical or reasonably expected to occur.